fhir-clj/type-schema/README.md

 4. Support efficient code generation in multiple programming languages
 5. Enable better tooling for FHIR implementation with strong type safety
 6. Support for custom resources described in FHIR Schema
+7. Serve as a foundation for project-specific SDK customizations

 By using Type Schema as an intermediate representation, we can separate the concerns of parsing FHIR packages from the language-specific code generation, making both processes more maintainable and extensible.